samikama/community/rfcs/20200505-transactional-fs.md

 ### Tutorials and Examples

-Python layer can be modified with similar optional arguments and helper methods.
-For example python tests can be extended to make use new api and transactions as below.
+Since new arguments have default values, existing code will work without any change in behavior.
+However it would be rather easy to make use of the transactions.
+For example FileIO python tests can be modified make use new api and transactions such as below.

 ```python
 #... other imports